 It was Pulitzer-Prize Winning Author & Historian David McCullough who said, “History is a guide to navigation in perilous times.
 History is who we are and why we are the way we are.”

-The Legacy Museum: From Enslavement To Mass Incarceration documents how the end of the Civil War was the only the beginning of the fight for freedom for African-Americans.
+The Legacy Museum: From Enslavement To Mass Incarceration brings McCullough’s quote to life by examining how the end of the Civil War was just the beginning of the fight for freedom for African-Americans.

-This museum is located near the former site of one of the most prominent slave auctions in the country and just steps away from the rail station that trafficked tens of thousands of enslaved people during the height of the slave trade.
+This museum is located near the former site of one of the most prominent slave auctions in the country.
+It’s just steps away from the rail station that trafficked tens of thousands of enslaved people during the height of the slave trade.

 Take A Trip Back In Time

 On entering the museum, visitors take a trip back in time.
-You are confronted with replicas of slave pens and, through sights and sounds.
-And while you’re there you’ll experience what it would have been like to be imprisoned while waiting for the auction block.
-There’s powerful narration taken from first-person accounts of enslaved people brings a sobering authenticity to the exhibits.
+You are confronted with replicas of slave pens and you experience what it would have been like to be imprisoned while waiting for the auction block.
+There’s powerful narration taken from first-person accounts of enslaved people which brings a sobering authenticity to the exhibits.